xsankalp13/dribbble-clone/README.md

 ## Installation Steps

-1. Clone the GitHub repository of the Vite React app using the following command in your terminal:
+1. Clone the GitHub repository of the React app using the following command in your terminal:

    ```git clone https://github.com/xsankalp13/dribbble-clone.git```